 (2) Provide the agency with a copy of the senior Department official's response at the same time it is submitted to the Secretary.

+(c) Once the agency’s appeal and the senior Department official’s response, if any, have been provided, no additional written comments may be submitted by either party.

-(c) Neither the agency nor the senior Department official may include in its submission any new evidence it did not submit previously in the proceeding.
+(d) Neither the agency nor the senior Department official may include in its submission any new documentation it did not submit previously in the proceeding.

-(d) On appeal, the Secretary makes a recognition decision, as described in §602.36(e).
+(e) On appeal, the Secretary makes a recognition decision, as described in §602.36(e).
 If the decision requires a compliance report, the report is due within 30 days after the end of the period specified in the Secretary's decision.
 The Secretary renders a final decision after taking into account the senior Department official's decision, the agency's written submissions on appeal, the senior Department official's response to the appeal, if any, and the entire record before the senior Department official.
 The Secretary notifies the agency in writing of the Secretary's decision regarding the agency's recognition.

-(e) The Secretary may determine, based on the record, that a decision to deny, limit, suspend, or terminate an agency's recognition may be warranted based on a finding that the agency is noncompliant with, or ineffective in its application with respect to, a criterion or criteria for recognition not identified as an area of noncompliance earlier in the proceedings.
+(f) The Secretary may determine, based on the record, that a decision to deny, limit, suspend, or terminate an agency's recognition may be warranted based on a finding that the agency is noncompliant with, or ineffective in its application with respect to, a criterion or criteria for recognition not identified as an area of noncompliance earlier in the proceedings.
 In that case, the Secretary, without further consideration of the appeal, refers the matter to the senior Department official for consideration of the issue under §602.36(f).
 After the senior Department official makes a decision, the agency may, if desired, appeal that decision to the Secretary.

-(f) If relevant and material information pertaining to an agency's compliance with recognition criteria, but not contained in the record, comes to the Secretary's attention while a decision regarding the agency's recognition is pending before the Secretary, and if the Secretary concludes the recognition decision should not be made without consideration of the information, the Secretary either—
+(g) If relevant and material information pertaining to an agency's compliance with recognition criteria, but not contained in the record, comes to the Secretary's attention while a decision regarding the agency's recognition is pending before the Secretary, and if the Secretary concludes the recognition decision should not be made without consideration of the information, the Secretary either—

 (1)(i) Does not make a decision regarding recognition of the agency; and